 Features of BlackBull markets

 BlackBull Markets is oriented more towards day traders rather than long term investors, with features including:

 - MetaTrader 4.
-BlackBull markets offers users MetaTrader 4 platforms, with trades executing as fast as 2-5 milliseconds with a VPS, access to Prime Liquidity providers for tight spreads and support for Expert Advisor programs.
-MetaTrader 5 is coming soon.
+BlackBull markets offers users MetaTrader 4, with trades executing as fast as 2-5 milliseconds with a VPS, access to Prime Liquidity providers for tight spreads and support for Expert Advisor programs.

 - Leverage.
 Trade with up to 500x leverage in certain markets.

 - Demo accounts.
 Try before you buy with a BlackBull Markets demo account.

 - Mobile, PC and tablet access.
 Access BlackBull Markets on your choice of device.